-As of March 31, 2017, the Company had borrowed \$82 million against its senior secured revolving credit facility, and had \$467 million in availability (as defined in the Credit Agreement) resulting in the excess availability (as defined in the Credit Agreement) of 85%, subject to certain restrictions.
+As of March 31, 2018, the Company had borrowed \$175 million against its senior secured revolving credit facility, and had \$452 million in availability (as defined in the Credit Agreement) resulting in the excess availability (as defined in the Credit Agreement) of 71%, subject to certain restrictions.
 Borrowings that result in the excess availability dropping below 25% are conditioned upon compliance with or waiver of a minimum fixed charge ratio (as defined in the Credit Agreement).
 The Company was not obligated to pay back the borrowing against the senior secured revolving credit facility until the expiration date of April 18, 2019, as such the outstanding borrowing is classified as long term.
-As of March 31, 2017, the Company was in compliance with all financial covenants in the credit facility.
-Total commitments under the amended credit facility remain at \$750 million and the amended credit facility continues to include the \$250 million accordion feature, subject to certain conditions.
+As of March 31, 2018, the Company was in compliance with all financial covenants in the credit facility.
+Total commitments under the amended credit facility are \$750 million and the amended credit facility includes a \$250 million accordion feature, subject to certain conditions.